 Axxis® steel, combined with the rollforming technology behind steel-framing, allows every framing member to be straight, strong and stable.
 This means that when you build with Axxis® steel you're building with a top quality product so you're ensured a quality finish.
 Steel-framing is a complete system, cost competitive with timber-framing, and depending on the design of your home it can be cheaper.

 A healthy home

-Axxis® steel is non-allergenic and has been recognised by the Asthma Foundation of New Zealand as a 'Sensitive Choice'.
+Axxis® steel is non-allergenic and has been recognised as a 'Sensitive Choice' product.
 Axxis® steel doesn't support mould growth or rot, and its stability gives it the potential to reduce cracks in claddings and linings.
 Axxis® steel does not contain additional preservative chemicals and won't give off gases or emit VOC's.

 A steel-frame is lightweight and easy to handle (it's approximately one third of the weight of a timber-frame).
 Steel has none of the additional preservative chemicals associated with timber, an important consideration for the health of builders and tradesmen working on-site.
 Standard practice is the earth steel framing, making it electrically safe as well as being fire-resistant.

 Working with steel-framing is very fast and easy.
 Manufacturers usually supply frames pre-assembled, strong and straight, and clearly identifiable.
 No welding is required.
 The frames come with service holes pre-punched and with plastic grommets to make it easy for sub-trades to work with.
 Plus best of all the steel-frames do not absorb moisture so there is no delay waiting for frames to dry.